 Yes, receipts are immediately sent to you by email when approved.

-Tax deductible donations may be made through the secure online portal GiveNow, accessible by clicking the button below.
+Tax deductible donations may be made through the secure online portal Raisely, accessible by clicking the link or completing the donation form below.